 |1 eligible Course||Higher||SCQF level 6||(24 SCQF points)|

-One of the above Courses must be English (or ESOL or Gàidhlig*) or Mathematics (or Applied Mathematics) and this may be at Higher or Advanced Higher level.
+One of the above Courses must be English* (or ESOL or Gàidhlig*) or Mathematics* (or Mathematics of Mechanics* or Statistics*) and this may be at Higher or Advanced Higher level.

 Components do not have to be completed in the same academic year, for example a Higher course completed in S5 can contribute.